 - Northern Europe: 103,028,126

-Eastern Europe is the most populated region, mostly thanks to the inclusion of the most populated country in Europe, Russia.
+Eastern Europe is the most populated region, mostly due to the inclusion of the most populated country in Europe, Russia, in this region.
 Western Europe, which is home to Germany, the second most populated country in Europe, is the second most populated region.
-Northern Europe is the least populated, despite the fact that it includes the United Kingdom, which is the fifth most populated country on the continent.
+Northern Europe is the least populated, even though it includes the United Kingdom, which is the fifth most populated country in the continent.

 The Four European Regions As Defined By The United Nations Geoscheme For Europe